 Sara Culler Chatham was born and raised in Winston-Salem where she began dance and voice lessons at the young age of 5.
 Coming from a musical family, there was always music being played throughout the house, and she was quickly introduced to many different genres.
 Sara has competed and won several local, state and national talent titles, including the opportunity to open up for the well-known gospel group “The Hoppers” in front of an arena of 12,000 people, when she was just 12 years old.
 That opportunity led her to record her first gospel CD and network with numerous songwriters and musicians.
 Sara’s most recent accomplishment was winning the National “Sing Like Carrie Underwood” radio contest out of thousands of entries, where she traveled to Nashville to meet Carrie and record her version of the single “Jesus Take The Wheel.”

 Pageantry has also been a fun-filled hobby for Sara.
 She won many local and state titles, including Little Miss North Carolina Majestic Queen in 2000, and competed in the Miss America and USA pageant systems, winning scholarship money for college.
 In 2007, she graduated with honors from UNC-Greensboro with a Bachelor of Arts in Communications.
 She then began teaching private voice and pageant lessons, and has continued for the past 8 years.
 Sara loves watching her students grow and they become part of her family from their first lesson!

-In her spare time, she enjoys spending time with her husband Zach, new baby boy Braxton, and their two dogs.
+In her spare time she enjoys spending time with her husband Zach, kids Braxton & Scarlett, and their dogs.
 She loves going to the lake, watching movies, and volunteering in her community.

 Guitar / Ukulele Instructor